 The gurdwara, literally the “gateway of the guru,” is basically a meeting place for Sikhs.
 It is not considered a sacred space as such, but gains its sanctity from the fact that it houses the sacred scripture called the Guru Granth Sahib.
 The scripture occupies a place of honor on a raised lectern in the sanctuary.
 A gurdwara may be as spectacular as the neatly landscaped and newly expanded complex in Palatine, Illinois or as simple as the home of a Sikh family, which may become the gurdwara for a small Sikh community.

 The gurdwara is the gathering place of the Sikh community.
-It is a place of worship to be sure, but is also an educational and service institution that contains a langar hall where large communal meals are prepared and served, and a place where the community may discuss the political and social affairs of the day.
+It is a place of worship, but is also an educational and service institution that contains a langar hall where large communal meals are prepared and served, and a place where the community may discuss the political and social affairs of the day.
 In Sikh communities in the United States, the gurdwara has become an essential locus of Sikh identity.
 For some newly arrived immigrants, it may be the first place they stay, for the tradition of Sikh hospitality, which includes providing shelter and food in the gurdwara, is strong.

 Sikh worship is generally devoid of complexity and ritual.
 It consists simply and powerfully of the gathering together of the community and of the singing of shabads, the sacred hymns of the Guru Granth Sahib.
 Although there is no system of priesthood, Sikhs usually maintain a granthi who is well-trained in the reading of the Guru Granth Sahib and the singing of its hymns.
 During the program, however, any member of the congregation, including children, may read from the Guru Granth Sahib and lead the singing.
 Women and men normally sit on opposite sides of the room, except for those who sit together in front of the Guru Granth Sahib to sing the hymns.

-No gathering at the gurdwara is complete without taking prashad, a sweet pudding made of mixed wheat, flour, sugar, and butter that is distributed as the divine gift of the Guru.
+No gathering at the gurdwara is complete without taking prashad, a sweet pudding made of mixed wheat, flour, sugar, and butter that is distributed as the divine gift of the guru.
 The langar following the singing and prayers from the Guru Granth Sahib is also an important part of the gurdwara program.
 Each gurdwara is equipped with a large kitchen where men and women prepare the meal, counting it a special service and blessing to be able to do so for the whole community.

 America’s first gurdwara was established in 1912 in Stockton, California, in the heart of the farming country where Sikhs first settled.
-In America today there are dozens of gurdwaras, many of which have re-purposed or renovated existing structures to serve the Sikh community’s needs.
+In America today there are over 200 gurdwaras, many of which have re-purposed or renovated existing structures to serve the Sikh community’s needs.
 In Millis, Massachusetts a former Kingdom Hall of the Jehovah’s Witnesses has become a vibrant Sikh community center.
 In Bridgewater, New Jersey a single-story house on thirteen acres of land has evolved into a three-building gurdwara complex over the course of three decades.
 In Hayward, California the community has transformed the sanctuary and educational center of an Episcopal Church into a gurdwara.
 During the period of transition, it shared the buildings with the Episcopal congregation.